Ukrainian Premier League: General overview and format

-The 2020–21 season is the league's thirteenth after the restructuring of professional club football in 2008 and the 30th season since establishing of professional club's competition independent from the Soviet Union.
-As of 2021, Dynamo Kyiv is the reigning Ukrainian Premier League champion.
+The 2023–24 season is the league's sixteenth after the restructuring of professional club football in 2008 and the 33rd season since the establishing of professional club competitions independent from the Soviet Union.
+As of 2024, Shakhtar Donetsk is the reigning Ukrainian Premier League champion.
 To summarise, Tavriya Simferopol won the first championship, while all the subsequent titles have gone to either Dynamo Kyiv or Shakhtar Donetsk.
-Only 2 teams, Dynamo Kyiv and Shakhtar Donetsk have participated in all previous 29 Ukrainian Top League competitions.
+Only 2 teams, Dynamo Kyiv and Shakhtar Donetsk, have participated in all previous 33 Ukrainian Top League competitions.
 The central feature of the league is a game between the same Dynamo and Shakhtar, which developed into the Klasychne (Classic).

 On 15 April 2008 the new Premier-Liha (Premier League) was formed.
 It consists of 12 football clubs that take control of the league's operations under the statues of Football Federation of Ukraine, UEFA, and FIFA.
 With the new reorganization the format of the League was preserved, while the changes that were made were exclusively administrative.
 Competitions continued to be conducted in a double round robin format among 16 clubs.
 There were a couple of seasons when the league experimented with a 14 club composition.

-Since the 2014 Russian aggression, the league was reduced to 12 members, while its format has changed.
+In 2014, the league was reduced to 12 members, while its format has changed.
 The season is still being played in a double round robin in the first half of a season, after which the league splits in half into two groups of six teams.
 Both the top six and the bottom six play another a double round robin tournament with the clubs of their grouping.
-For 2019-20 a post season play-off for qualification for the European club competitions was introduced.
+For 2019-20 a post-season play-off for qualification for the European club competitions was introduced.

 The teams that reach the top ranks of the competition table at the end of each season, gain the chance to represent Ukraine internationally in several prestigious tournaments (continental club tournaments).
 At the end of the season, the bottom clubs (usually two) are relegated to the First League, part of the lower Professional Football League, and are replaced by the top clubs from that league.
 All the participants of the Premier League enter the National Cup competition and enter it at the round of 32 (1/16th of the final) or Round of 16 stage.

-The winner of the League at the beginning of every next season plays against the winner of the National Cup for the Ukrainian Super Cup, under administration of the Premier Liha.
-Beside Super Cup game and championship among senior teams of the league's clubs, the league conducts competitions among junior teams, including under 21s and under 19s.
+The winner of the league at the beginning of every next season plays against the winner of the National Cup for the Ukrainian Super Cup, under administration of the Premier Liha.
+Besides the Super Cup game and the Premier Liha itself, the league conducts competitions among junior teams, including under 21s and under 19s.
 The champion of the under 19 championship qualifies for the UEFA Youth League.